-Assessment component: 1145-025 Level 2 Engineering - Synoptic assignment
+Assessment component: 1145-026 Level 2 Engineering - Synoptic assignment

-The assignment was comparable to the previous series.
+The assignment met the requirements of the specification and was pitched appropriately for this level.
+The assignment was comparable with the previous series.
 This view was reinforced by the evidence provided by the candidates, which was sufficient, valid and of appropriate quality to support marking and moderation.